-i) Non-investment deposits in the form of current accounts.
+- i) Non-investment deposits in the form of current accounts.
 These deposits are not entitled to any profits nor do they bear any risk of loss as the Bank guarantees to pay the related balances on demand.
 Accordingly, these deposits are considered Qard Hassan from depositors to the Bank under Islamic Sharia'a principals.
-Investing such Qard Hassan is made at the discretion of the Group, the results of which are attributable to the equity shareholders of the Bank.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended 31 December 2014 ii) Investment deposit accounts include savings accounts, fixed term deposit accounts, and open term deposit accounts.
+Investing such Qard Hassan is made at the discretion of the Group, the results of which are attributable to the equity shareholders of the Bank. - Investment deposit accounts include savings accounts, fixed term deposit accounts, and open term deposit accounts.